 Fitch Ratings is a multinational credit rating agency with offices in New York and London.
 Investors use the ratings of this company to refer to investments that are not going default and yield a good return.

 Fitch, along with Moody's and Standard & Poor's (S&P's), is one of the world's top three credit rating agencies.
 The Fitch rating system is somewhat similar to S&P's since they both use a letter scheme.
-For instance, a company which is rated AAA is of the highest quality and reliable cash flows.
-Whereas, a company that has been rated D has defaulted.
+For instance, a company which is rated AAA is of the highest quality and has reliable cash flows.
+Whereas, a company that has been rated, D, has defaulted.

 The steps taken by Fitch for credit rating is as follows:

 Step 1: Rating process initiates when an issuer/underwriter approaches the rating agency.
 A primary and back-up analyst is then assigned.

 *Step 2: *Agency collects the publicly available information, such as financials and data reports.